-- Displaced people walk around Tomping camp in Juba, where some 15,000 people who fled their homes are sheltered by the United Nations, Jan.
-7, 2014 (Reuters)
+- Displaced people at the Tomping camp in South Sudan’s capital, Juba, where some 15,000 people who fled their homes are being sheltered by the United Nations (Photo: Reuters)

 Sporadic violence has also been reported in Jonglei and Lakes states despite the signing of a ceasefire agreement between the South Sudanese government and its breakaway rebel forces.

 In its latest weekly bulletin ending 30 January, OCHA said displaced people have fled to over 100 locations, with more than 18 sites reportedly hosting over 10,000 people each.
 Another 123,400 people have crossed into neighbouring countries, including Uganda, Sudan and Ethiopia.